sirfifer/voicelearn-ios/docs/parallel_agent_curriculum_prompt.md

 3. DocumentProcessor for text extraction
 4. ProgressTracker for mastery tracking
 5. Unit tests for all components (written first)
-6. All code compiles with `xcodebuild -project VoiceLearn.xcodeproj -scheme VoiceLearn build`
+6. All code compiles with `xcodebuild -project UnaMentis.xcodeproj -scheme UnaMentis build`

 ## Success Criteria